 The Auld Dubliner, Temple Bar

 Ask anyone where the most iconic trad session in Dublin is, and they’ll point you towards The Auld Dubliner.
-This Temple Bar mainstay is renowned for its warm welcome, along with the rising crescendo of traditional music that pumps out of its doorway, as musicians and singers join in the sessions that kick off before the sun starts to set.
+This Temple Bar mainstay is renowned for its warm welcome, along with the rising crescendo of traditional live music sessions that pumps out of its doorway, as Irish musicians and singers join in the sessions that kick off before the sun starts to set.